lubwamabenja/Store-Manager/README.md

 ## Built With

-* Flask- The web framework used
+* Flask- The web framework used for API's
 * JPython,Postgresql - Dependency Management
 * Html,javascript,Css  - UI Templates